Gold Guinea Futures and Options Expiry 2026

 Factors That Can Affect Gold Price on Expiry

-The commodities market often experiences heightened volatility in prices, which becomes especially pronounced during expiration.
+The commodities market often experiences heightened price volatility, especially during expiration.
 At that time, traders are closing out old positions and opening new ones, while spot and futures prices attempt to converge.
-Additionally, several key factors influence the movement of gold prices.
+Additionally, several key factors influence gold prices.

 Supply and Demand Dynamics